yuanners/tp/docs/UserGuide.md

 ##### Basic Mode Delete an Item

-To delete an item from the menu, use the command `deleteitem`.
+To delete an item from the menu, use the command `deleteitem` or `2`.
 You will then be prompted to input the index of the item to be deleted.

 ###### Example of Usage